h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 A server which receives RADIUS/1.1 packets MUST perform packet deduplication for all situations where it is required by RADIUS.
 Where RADIUS does not require deduplication (e.g. TLS transport), the server SHOULD NOT do deduplication.
 However, DTLS transport is UDP-based, and therefore still requires deduplication.

 When using RADIUS/1.1, implementations MUST do deduplication only on the Token field, and not on any other field or fields in the packet header.
 A server MUST treat the Token as being an opaque field with no intrinsic meaning.
-This requirement makes the receiver behaivior independent of the methods by which the Counter is generated.
+This requirement makes the receiver behavior independent of the methods by which the Counter is generated.

 Where Token deduplication is done, it MUST be done on a per-connection basis.
 If two packets which are received on different connections contain the same Token value, then those packets MUST be treated as distinct (i.e. different) packets.
 Systems performing deduplication MAY still track the packet Code, Length, and Attributes which is associated with a Token value.
 If it determines that the sender is re-using Token values for distinct outstanding packets, then an error should be logged, and the connection MUST be closed.
 There is no way to negotiate correct behavior in the protocol.
 Either the parties both operate normally and can communicate, or one end misbehaves, and no communication is possible.